-So, Internet-goers, I present to you the next collegiate gymnast that deserves worldwide attention: Her name is Alicia Boren.
+So, Internet-goers, I present to you the next collegiate gymnast who deserves worldwide attention: Her name is Alicia Boren.
 She soars through the air and dances like M.C.
 Hammer for the Florida Gators gymnastics team.

 The choreography features nods to M.C.
 Hammer's "U Can't Touch This", Lil Jon & The East Side Boyz' "Get Low" and Fifth Harmony's "Worth it".
 She even throws in a "nae nae" and hits the "shoot" dance, all while injecting her own personal flair before ending the routine with (what else?) a Gator chomp.

-And her performances haven’t gone unnoticed.
+And her performances definitely didn't go unnoticed.